louthy/language-ext/README.md

 * Argument 2 is your app's name to make it uniquely addressable in the cluster
 * Argument 3 is a comma separated list of Redis nodes to connect to
 * Argument 4 is the Redis database number to connect to

+Note, neither of those lines are needed if you're doing in-app messaging only.

 ### Features